pmoorman/growthcasts/_parts/a-note.md

 At $229, I know that the price of Growthcasts Elite might be a hurdle for you.
 It’s not the cheapest thing around!
 But if you break it down, it's only $19.08 per month (spread over 12 months).

+{: .t--bold .c--black}
-<b>That's the price you’d pay for the lowest-tier plan of your typical SaaS too:</b>
+That's the price you’d pay for the lowest-tier plan of your typical SaaS too:

 {: .list}
 - Maybe your hosting costs $19 per month (probably more)